Cosworth RA: Variants

-A more powerful, track-only, racing version of the RA engine will also be produced, and is set to be used in a racing-focused variant of the Valkyrie, called the Valkyrie AMR Pro.
+A more powerful, track-only, racing version of the RA engine was also produced for a racing-focused variant of the Valkyrie, called the Valkyrie AMR Pro.
 The AMR Pro uses the same 6.5-litre naturally-aspirated V12 engine as used in the Valkyrie road car, but this time without the KERS system.
-The engine will also be modified, which means the AMR Pro will have up to 1,100 (est. 1,160-1,300) horsepower; more than its standard road-legal counterpart.
+The engine is also modified to produce more power, which means the AMR Pro will have up to 1,100 (est. 1,160-1,300) horsepower; more than its standard road-legal counterpart.

+A de-tuned version of the race-spec engine was later developed for the Valkyrie's Le Mans Hypercar counterpart, the Valkyrie AMR-LMH, made to run leaner and more reliably to meet the class performance window and last the length of an endurance race.
+This particular configuration of the engine is limited to 8,400 rpm and produces 697 hp.